Libya accuses Italian navy of violating waters

 “The warships kept on until they approached the shores of Deryana town in east of Benghazi,” it said.
 “The government strongly condemns this violation.”

-Italy’s defense ministry denied any of its ships had violated Libyan waters.
+Italy’s defence ministry denied any of its ships had violated Libyan waters.

 “All of Italy’s military ships present in the Mediterranean operate in international waters and respect the limits established by treaty,” it said.